mbinnun/MBCDN/codemirror/cm-libs/readme.md

-CodeMirror original libraries taken from original CodeMirror's site but bundled according to the edited file type.
+CodeMirror original libraries taken from original CodeMirror's site<br>
+but bundled according to the edited file type.